Pausing ultrafast melting by timed multiple femtosecond-laser pulses: Results and Discussions

-Moreover, the time evolution of the ionic temperature, computed via the equipartition relation $\langle E_{kin} \rangle = \frac{3}{2} \left( N - 1 \right)k_B T_I$ (Boltzmann constant $k_B$), shows that the double-pulse excitation scheme has an energy-extracting effect.
-In particular, for ions with low kinetic energies that are near their turning points, the change in potential energy surface due to the second pulse prevents them from gaining kinetic energy again, which cools the system for longer times (Fig.\ \ref{fig:temp_total}).
-For all three studied pulse schemes, the ionic temperature drops within $\sim 150$ fs.
-However, only after the double-pulse excitation does it remain constant at $\sim 215$ K despite the much higher electronic temperature, whereas for both single pulses the temperature increases again (Fig.\ \ref{fig:temp_total}).
-This temperature increase is attributed to ions gaining again kinetic energy after the turning point in an attractive potential after an excitation below the nonthermal melting threshold (Fig.\ \ref{fig:temp_total}) or for excitations above that threshold by ions overcoming the potential barriers softened by the laser (Fig.\ \ref{fig:temp_total}).
-In the latter case ions are accelerated away from their equilibrium positions causing disorder.
-Figure \ref{PhDOS} shows the phonon density of states (PhDOS) of the ground state as well as of the excited state with an induced electronic temperature of $17 368$ K. The PhDOS is divided into three ranges (acoustic, mixed, and optical) to identify which phonons are mostly affected by the changes in the excitation scheme.
-In order to decompose the ionic temperature, we computed partial kinetic energies by projecting the ionic velocities on the phonon eigenvectors of the excited state ($T_e = 17368$ K) within the corresponding ranges.
-Using again the equipartition relation, we were able to calculate the corresponding partial ionic temperatures.
-The fact that different phonon ranges do not share a common temperature during our simulation was seen previously \cite{PRX2013} but the large difference of around $100$ K is remarkable.
-A rough estimate by the slopes of the temperature curves predicts a phonon-phonon thermalization time of about $6$ ps, which is much faster than predicted phonon equilibration times of several ns at lower energy \cite{Zhao2008}, suggesting that the properties of the controlled phase persist within that timescale.
-Note that all phonon-phonon interactions are considered in our approach.
-However, a fast electron-phonon interaction would lead to a faster equilibration time of the entire system.
+Moreover, the time evolution of the ionic temperature, computed via the equipartition relation $\langle E_{\rm kin} \rangle = \frac{3}{2} \left( N - 1 \right)k_{\rm B} T_{\rm I}$ (Boltzmann constant $k_{\rm B}$), shows that the double-pulse excitation scheme has an energy-extracting effect, which we also demonstrated in the harmonic approximation (Supplementary Note 1).
+For ions with low kinetic energies that are near their turning points, the change in potential energy surface due to the second pulse prevents them from gaining kinetic energy again, which cools the system for longer times (Fig.\ \ref{fig:temp}b)).
+For all three studied pulse schemes, the ionic temperature drops within $\sim 200$ fs.
+However, only after the double-pulse excitation does it remain constant at $\sim 215$ K despite the much higher electronic temperature, whereas for both single pulses the temperature increases again (Fig.\ \ref{fig:temp}b)).
+This temperature increase is attributed to ions gaining again kinetic energy after the turning point in an attractive potential after an excitation below the nonthermal melting threshold or for excitations above that threshold by ions overcoming the potential barriers softened by the laser.
+In the latter case, ions are accelerated away from their equilibrium positions causing disorder.
+We note that Fig. \ref{fig:temp}) shows the behavior of the ionic temperature in the presence of only coherent energy exchange.
+Supplementary Figures $4$, $5$, and $6$ show how the ionic temperature increases in the presence of electron-phonon equilibration processes.